Before you install the PHP agent, make sure your system meets the version requirements listed below.

 The PHP agent's list of frameworks continues to grow.
 Even if the framework you are using is not listed here, the PHP agent may be able to provide you with useful information about your app.

-If your application uses other application performance monitoring (APM) software besides our agent, we cannot guarantee that our agent will work correctly and we cannot offer technical support.
+If your application uses any additional monitoring software, we cannot guarantee that our agent will work correctly and cannot offer technical support.
 For more information, see Errors when using other monitoring software.

 New Relic collects instance details for a variety of databases and database drivers.
-The ability to view specific instances and the types of database information in APM depends on your New Relic agent version.
+The following databases and extensions are supported:

-To disable collection of host information, use either of these options:
+To disable collection of host information, configure one of the following in the

 - Omit the database name with

-To request instance-level information from datastores currently not listed for your New Relic agent, get support at support.newrelic.com.
+To request instance-level information from datastores currently not listed for your PHP agent, get support at support.newrelic.com.